Echoes of #PÖFF23

 Other critical favourites included the psychological thriller with a darkly comic edge, Advantages of Travelling by Train that was praised in Cineuropa by Marta Balaga, calling it “… frankly rather brilliant, with unpredictable stories hidden within stories hidden within other stories, Russian Doll-style, blending in seamlessly and with visual energy to spare.”

-A Family, an off-kilter tale of a man recruting strangers to create staged scenes of his family’s past, was also received with big enthusiasm as Anton Bitel called it “Funny, bleak and profound, and full of deliriously deadpan lines (“You should not blame a fruit dessert for your form”), it casts its director as a far more assured wrangler of ensembles and ideas than the unimginative, emotionally constipated Emerson could ever be.” in his Eye For Film review, while also being highlighted by Patrick Gamble in his Little White Lies roundup.
+A Family, an off-kilter tale of a man recruiting strangers to create staged scenes of his family’s past, was also received with big enthusiasm as Anton Bitel called it “Funny, bleak and profound, and full of deliriously deadpan lines (“You should not blame a fruit dessert for your form”), it casts its director as a far more assured wrangler of ensembles and ideas than the unimaginative, emotionally constipated Emerson could ever be,” in his Eye For Film review, while also being highlighted by Patrick Gamble in his Little White Lies roundup.

 Asian Movie Pulse